 It means being a team player and seeking out opportunities to help those around you, whether it's holding the door for someone, helping a classmate, or recruiting younger students to get involved in extracurriculars.
 It’s being a leader, and seeking out opportunities to train the next generation of leaders.

-What advice would you offer incoming freshmen at Manhattan College?
+What advice would you offer incoming freshmen at Manhattan University?

 Get involved!
 Being involved on campus has given me such a sense of belonging in this very special Jasper community we have.